jairideout/powertrip-provisioning/README.md

 This ansible playbook is for orchestrating deployment of necessary tools.

 ### Setting up agent machine (e.g. dev laptop)
-- install ansible 2.1
+- install ansible 2.2
 - `git clone https://github.com/caporaso-lab/powertrip-provisioning.git`
 - `cd powertrip-provisioning`
-- Edit `host_vars/powertrip.yml` as necessary
+- Define your inventory and host vars as necessary

 ### Bootstrapping the linux hosts
 - Ensure SSH access is enabled on the linux host